 “This implies that students can participate in research through an internship or graduation project.”

-In cooperation with the Amsterdam University of Applied Sciences we have started several research projects.
+In cooperation with the Amsterdam University of Applied Sciences, we have started several research projects.

 “For example on construction logistics, as we would like to play a role in this sector.”

-“Our role within LEVV-LOGIC is that we, as manufacturer of electric transportation bikes contribute with knowledge and experiences but also with production possibilities to actually realize the vehicles in the end.”
+“Our role within LEVV-LOGIC is that we, as a manufacturer of electric transportation bikes contribute with knowledge and experiences but also with production possibilities to actually realize the vehicles in the end.”

 What we currently see, is that there are many diesel vehicles that enter the city, with all kinds of things.

 “A van is restricted to time windows when entering the city.
-With a cargo bike you can enter the smallest streets of the city at all times.”
+With a cargo bike, you can enter the smallest streets of the city at all times.”

 “The universities work together with public and private partners to develop knowledge on LEFV and disseminate this knowledge.”